-The Banking Group's dominant activity is the provision of residential mortgage finance which comprises 80% (31 March 2022 81%) of the Banking Group's loan portfolio and is undertaken throughout New Zealand.
-Rural loans which comprise 1% (31 March 2022 2%) of the Banking Group's loan portfolio are predominantly concentrated in the Southland/Otago region.
+The Banking Group's dominant activity is the provision of residential mortgage finance which comprises 79% (31 March 2023 80%) of the Banking Group's loan portfolio and is undertaken throughout New Zealand.
+Consumer loans which comprise 19% (31 March 2023 17%) of the Banking Group's loan portfolio are largely concentrated across Auckland and the rest of the North Island.